AmirPasha25/mini-batch-gradient-descent/README.md

 - Mini-Batch GD looks at **a handful of points** on the bowl at each step.
 - This makes the path **smoother than SGD**, but **faster than Batch GD**.
 - It reduces the zig-zag noise of SGD while still allowing the model to move quickly.
-- Mini-Batches also make it easier to **parallelize computations** on GPUs, which is why it’s widely used in deep learning.
+- Mini-Batches also make it easier to **parallelize computations** on GPUs, which is why it is widely used in deep learning.

 ---